A Blueprint for Understanding How People Buy Anything

 “Our irrational behaviors are neither random nor senseless — they are systematic and predictable.”

-Unpack these forces, and you unpack how to define, position, and build better products for your customers.
+Unpack these forces, and you unpack how to define, position, and build better products for your customers -- aka achieve problem/solution fit.

 Don’t believe me?
 Think of a specific product you recently purchased in the last 90 days.
 Once you have one, keep reading and apply the thought exercises to this product purchase.